Medicina De Las Flores

-I have been drawn to the magic of flowers for as long as I can remember and recall many sunny afternoons being lost in the perfume of lavender, rosemary, jasmine, and wisteria in my mother’s lush gardens that surrounded my childhood home.
-I also recall my joy when the fruit orchards on the little farm I was raised on, would burst into blossom in early spring accompanied by the deep droning of bee’s in their thousands.
+I have been drawn to the magic of flowers for as long as I can remember and recall many sunny afternoons being lost in the perfume of lavender, rosemary, jasmine, and wisteria in my mother’s lush herb gardens that wrapped around my childhood home in South Africa… and I can still feel the deep droning of bees in their thousands on blossoms in our expansive fruit orchard.

-Both my grandmothers loved flowers too, both kept exquisite gardens full of flowers and my mother’s mother would spend many hours pressing flowers, I still have some of these precious flowers today.
-My father’s mother had a large Frangipani tree right outside her front door that was excellent for climbing and was dripping with flowers that would spill its lush scent into their home in the summertime.
+Both my grandmothers loved flowers too; each lovingly tended the most exquisite gardens, and my mother’s mother would spend many hours pressing flowers.
+I still have some of these precious flowers today.
+My father’s mother had a large Frangipani tree right outside her front door that was excellent for climbing.
+I have many memories of sitting in their branches for what felt like eternity, soaking in their delicious, heady scent.

-Flowers also came to me in a very powerful way when I lived in the Amazon jungle studying Shipibo Curanderismo, the art of plant spirit medicine.
+Flowers also came to me in a particularly powerful way when I lived in the Peruvian Amazon jungle studying Shipibo Curanderismo, the craft of plant spirit medicine.
 Although I had a deep love of the practices I was receiving from my teachers, it wasn’t until I began focusing my learning and dietas on the realm of flowers that the teachings came alive for me in a way that they had not before.

-I was directly introduced to the art of making and using flower essences by a wild jungle Passionflower that I met while out on a walk in the Mishana National Park in the Amazon where I was living and working at the time.
+I was directly introduced to the art of making and using flower essences by a wild jungle Passionflower that I met while out on a walk in the Mishana National Park in the Amazon, where I was living and working at that time.

 The wild jungle Passionflower that summoned me into her realm

-I went out early the next morning to make the essence and quickly discovered that the Ayahuasca vine was in flower (very rare) and so was our Tobacco (Mapacho).
-So I ended making essences from all 3 and began working with them intensely from that day on.
+I knew better than to ignore my experience, so I went out early the next morning as I had agreed and followed the instructions given… during this process, I also discovered that the Ayahuasca vine was in flower (very rare) and so was our Tobacco (Mapacho).
+I felt a strong pull to make essences from them, too, and that is how it all began.

-My first three essences made in 2014.
+My first three essences were made in 2014.
 Wild Passionflower, Ayahuasca flower and Mapacho flower

 Flowers opened up a whole new realm for me in the world of Amazonian curanderismo and became strong teachers for me on that path.

-After some time marinading in the world of flowers, my teachers even started to call me “Cielita Flor” which means Sky Flower or Celestial flower.
+After some time marinating in the world of flowers, my teachers even started to call me “Cielita Flor”, which means Sky Flower or Celestial flower.

 What are flower essences and how do they work?